JetBrains/ideavim/doc/support-guide.md

 - Submitted: issue is created by user, but not processed by our team.
 This is the default status for new tickets.
 - Open: issues is processed by out team, what means that the issues is reproduced and accepted
+- Waiting For Reply: Waiting for further information from the user.
+These issues are automatically closed if the user doesn't reply in 30 days.
 - Ready To Release: Bug is fixed, but not yet released
 - Fixed: Bug is fixed
 - Closed: Issue is closed by some other reason